beharabhuvanasri/beharabhuvanasri/README.md

 ---

-## 📘 Currently Working On
+## 🔭 Currently Working On

-* Enhancing my GitHub profile
-* Building mini Python projects
+* Building small Python projects to strengthen logic and problem-solving
-* Strengthening backend fundamentals
+* Creating Flask-based API mini apps and experimenting with backend workflows
+* Learning how to connect Python apps with MySQL databases
+* Improving my understanding of Git, GitHub, and clean project structure
 ---

 ## 📫 Connect With Me